Allan Hamilton: Accomplishments

 Dr. Hamilton invented the first device capable of using computer guidance systems to deliver very accurate, high intensity beams of radiation to targets outside the brain.
 He developed the technology precisely enough so as it could be employed for the first time to eliminate tumors around the spinal cord.
 For his pioneering work, Dr. Hamilton received numerous awards in neurosurgery, including the Bernard Cosman Award for Innovation in Neurosurgery from the American Society of Stereotactic and Functional Neurosurgery.
 He became the first American to receive the Lars Leksell Award, one of the highest international honors in the field of neurosurgery, bestowed upon him in Berlin in 1995 by the European Society of Neurosurgery.
 Dr. Hamilton is a past Fellow of the International Albert Schweitzer Foundation for his medical work in Gabon, Africa.
-His physician peers have selected him as one of the Best Doctors in America from 1995–2008.
+His physician peers have selected him as one of the Best Doctors in America from 1995 to 2008.
 In 2000, he was chosen as one of the Leading Intellects and Thinkers of the 21st Century.
 Dr. Hamilton has appeared on television programs including MSNBC, CNN, PBS, and the Discovery Channel and has been featured in national newspapers such as the New York Times, USA Today, and Newsweek magazine.

 TV works

-Between 2008 and 2020 Dr. Hamilton has served as medical consultant/senior medical consultant on the TV series Grey’s Anatomy (280 episodes As of April 2020).
+Between 2008 and 2020 Dr. Hamilton has served as medical consultant/senior medical consultant on the TV series Grey's Anatomy (280 episodes As of April 2020).
 He was also a consultant/medical consultant on four episodes of the show Private Practice in 2012–2013.

 Books

+Journal articles

+In order from most recent to oldest print publication date: